kywen1119/DSRAN/README.md

 ```
 For our trained DSRAN models, you can download `runs.zip` on [Google Drive](https://drive.google.com/drive/folders/1SQiRpO3L8d9QxFSRdk31PZrxRUi3eXyW?usp=sharing) or `GRU.zip` together with `BERT.zip` on [BaiduNetDisk](https://pan.baidu.com/s/1H_iMH-QZETAdHLk03dBREA)(extract code:1119).
 There are totally 8 models (4 for each dataset).

 Pre-trained BERT models are obtained form an old version of [transformers](https://github.com/huggingface/transformers).
 It is noticed that there's a simpler way of using BERT as seen in [transformers](https://github.com/huggingface/transformers).
 We'll update the code in the future.
-The pre-trained models we used can be downloaded from the same [Google Drive](https://drive.google.com/drive/folders/1SQiRpO3L8d9QxFSRdk31PZrxRUi3eXyW?usp=sharing) and [BaiduNetDisk](https://pan.baidu.com/s/1H_iMH-QZETAdHLk03dBREA)(extract code:1119) links.
+The pre-trained models we use can be downloaded from the same [Google Drive](https://drive.google.com/drive/folders/1SQiRpO3L8d9QxFSRdk31PZrxRUi3eXyW?usp=sharing) and [BaiduNetDisk](https://pan.baidu.com/s/1H_iMH-QZETAdHLk03dBREA)(extract code:1119) links.
 We refer to the path of extracted files for `uncased_L-12_H-768_A-12.zip` as `$BERT_PATH`.

 ### Data Structure